 Overview of Summer Camps

 Join us for a space adventure during the summer at our day camps.
-We offer three camps for different age groups.
+For the 2023 Summer year, we offer two camps for different age groups.
 Camp staffers are teachers, scientists, and engineers with experience in various space-related science and engineering fields.
-Return to this page in a few months to discover our summer camp 2023 dates and locations.
+Both camps will be offered July 10th-14th, 2023, this year.

 We are currently hiring Summer Camp counselors in the Chantilly area.
-Counselors must be 21 years old, have experience with children.
+Counselors must be 21 years old and have experience with children.
 Please send your cover letter and resume by applying through the button.

 We are looking to expand our summer camp program!
 Help us start one near you.
-We povide you with the curriculumto get started!
+We provide you with the curriculum to get started!
 Please send an email to email@example.com.

 Take on the role of scientists and engineers in this one-week camp, where you learn about Mars.
 Do you know why it is Red?
 What’s its history?
 Has life existed on this planet, and can it thrive and survive?
-As you explore Mars and its scientific mysteries, you will team up and collaborate to research and plan a trip to Mars.
+As you explore Mars and its scientific mysteries, you will collaborate to research and plan a trip to Mars.
 You will prepare your crew to have a safe Mars Landing and a site to build a Mars Base Camp, try out hands-on science experiments to learn more about the Red Planet and its aerology, and use the engineering design model to program a rover and robotic arm!
+This class’s curriculum is designed by a George Mason Engineering Professor and Naval Research Lab engineer.
+It is taught by a FoGE Alumni and Aerospace Engineering student attending Embry-Riddle Aeronautical University.